 Online channels are rapidly disrupting Indian apparel retail, just as they have across the globe.
 To get ahead in a rapidly changing competitive landscape, leading brick and mortar players will need to shift through five gears.

 Online sales of apparel in India reached a record Rs 3,200 crore in 2014.
-While this emerging channel accounts for substantially less than the Rs 1,60,000 crores generated through brick and mortar stores, the speed and manner in which e-retailers have risen to challenge incumbent players indicate that a fundamental market shift has been initiated.
+While this emerging channel accounts for substantially less than the Rs 1,60,000 crores generated through brick and mortar stores, the speed and manner in which e-retailers have risen to challenge incumbent players indicates that a fundamental market shift has been initiated.

-When the first E-retailers made their entry into the Indian apparel market in 2007, online channels respresented a negligible fraction of organised apparel retail.
-But their value propositon - based on attractive prices, convenience, and choice - has quickly found resonance with Indian consumers.
+When the first E-retailers made their entry into the Indian apparel market in 2007, online channels represented a negligible fraction of organised apparel retail.
+But their value proposition - based on attractive prices, convenience, and choice - has quickly found resonance with Indian consumers.
 Between 2009 and 2014 these new channels have increased their size by a factor of 16, growing by 75% every year.
 In the same period, the annual growth of brick and mortar channels stood at a much lower 22%.

 Some observers have claimed that such growth in e-retail cannot be sustained because existing players have not been growing profitably.
 They are right about players’ profitability but, they are missing the bigger picture regarding the importance of online channels.
 It is true that most online players rely on massive capital infusions to finance aggressive pricing strategies and scale-up their infrastructure.
 And it is conceivable that some of these players may consequently go out of business.
 But regardless of how the competitive landscape evolves, online demand for apparel will not vanish because of the compelling advantages the channel offers consumers.
-E-retail is uniquely able to showcase the widest possible variety of fashions, give instant accessibility to every corner of the country and direct highly customised recommendations and suggestions to the consumer.
+E-retail is uniquely able to showcase the widest possible variety of fashions, give instant access to every corner of the country and direct highly customised recommendations and suggestions to the consumer.

 Crucially, the players that are most exposed to this market shift are today’s leading apparel retailers.
 With new market spaces opening online, apparel retail has seen a new breed of players leaping over traditional barriers to entry such as established brand and store footprint to climb to the top.
 In only two years, Jabong and Myntra, two online marketplaces dedicated to apparel, rose from insignificant to fearsome players, dominating their market spaces and reaching scales not far from those achieved by incumbents with many years of presence in the market.
 If the same growth trends are maintained, it will only be a matter of time before these new marketplaces generate the same revenues as leading brick and mortar players.